ucan-wg/invocation/README.md

 The `scope` field MUST be a set of links been authorized.
 It SHOULD be encoded as an alphabetically ordered list without duplicates.

-If `scope` field is omitted, it is implicitly a an empty list and has no practical use as it authorizes nothing.
+If the `scope` field is omitted, it is implicitly treated as an empty list (authorizing nothing).

 ### 4.2.2 Signature